 For many individuals and young families, vacation properties and second-homes remain a distant dream.
 Even for current second property owners, taxes, annual upkeep and maintenance can prove to be a substantial burden of both time and money.
 We propose a radical solution to all of these problems by redeveloping existing trailer parks into ecological resorts, and populating these resorts with the eco-trailers.

 Trailer parks development is one of the least expensive forms of resort and community development, since lots are not subdivided but held as a common property, and pads or trailer sites are simply leased annually from the park office, no municipal design guidelines apply, and thus, the expensive forms of sidewalk, curb and gutter, power, gas, water-supply and wastewater infrastructure also do not apply.
 Simple frost-protected clean water-supply and 30-amp electrical service are commonly the only infrastructure hook-ups to individual trailer units.
-But just because the infrastructure is lightweight and inexpensive, doesn’t mean that a trailer park needs to look ‘cheap’, such as evidenced by Calistoga Ranch (below).
+But just because the infrastructure is lightweight and inexpensive, doesn’t mean that a trailer park needs to look ‘cheap’, such as evidenced by Calistoga Ranch (images below).

 This proposal thus makes the ownership and maintenance of a second, green ‘dream home’ a viable reality.
-Eco-trailer units could be bought for as little as $150,000, have tax bills of $150-$300 annually (Ontario, Canada), and require little to no maintenance.
+Eco-trailer units could be bought for as little as $150,000, have tax bills of ~ $150-$300 annually (even in Ontario, Canada), and require little to no maintenance.
 Compare this with any number of other resort or vacation options, or with waterfront home and cottage costs of $400,000+, thousands of dollars in annual property taxes, capital gains taxes and regular, costly and time consuming maintenance.
 For as little as $12-15k annually, park residents could secure ownership of an eco-trailer and access to a lot in the eco-trailer park, including all site lease, taxes and operating fees, making accessibility to moderate luxury green resorts a viable option for almost any family.

 Trailers are relatively small in size and cost, and work best in resort settings with ample outdoor amenities and common areas.
 In our proposed model, Residents buy their trailer outright from the park office and lease small plots of land in a the development.
 There are hundreds of trailer parks all over North America that are just perfect for this kind of redevelopment.
 Rather than simply buying park properties to develop into the sites of ever more condominium towers (as has recently happened all over the lower mainland near Vancouver), we can imagine a more sustainable approach.
 Ultimately, we imagine these kinds of parks, since they are equipped with high-performance units and infrastructure that is designed for year-round occupancy, to be able to support residency in both a resort, as well as a full-time capacity.
 The ecological resort thus becomes the future of permanent, year-round ecological communities.